Standard-Care/handbook/index.md

-#### What Matters to Us
-Enzyme was started to help companies get cutting edge, quality technology to patients faster.
-We strive to facilitate this for our customers by providing best-in-class information and tooling.

-#### Why Standar Care?
-Becuase a revolution in healthcare is needed.
 #### Our Mission
 To radically increase the GDP of digital native healthcare.
 Through tools, data, and human centric management of data.

+#### What Matters to Us
+Reshaping the $10T global healthcare industry into a digital native ecosystem that leverages platforms, scales access to care, and pushes clinical AI to the consumer where it can have the most impact to reduce sufferring and protect pocket books.

+#### Why Standard Care?
+Becuase a revolution in healthcare is needed, but it's going to come from a blending digital native ideals and systems with master of traditioanl regulatory, payor, clinical, and distribution dynamics.

 #### At A Glance